Florida-class battleship: Other weapons

 C&R proposed 6 in secondary guns for these ships, protected by 6.5 in casemate armor.
 This would have been the only change from the protective scheme carried over from the Delaware class.
 However, a new 5-inch/51-caliber gun was adopted instead after concerns about inadequate splinter protection for secondary gun casemates and smoke uptakes led to an increase in armor.
 Sixteen of these weapons were fitted in individual casemates.
 These guns fired a 50 lb armor-piercing (AP) shell at a muzzle velocity of 3150 ft/s and a rate of 8 to 9 rounds per minute.
 The guns could depress to −10 degrees and elevate to 15 degrees.
 The guns were manually operated, and had a range of train of about 150 degrees in either direction.

 Florida and Utah received two 3 in/23-caliber guns in 1917 for anti-aircraft (AA) defense.
 This was increased to eight guns between 1926 and 1928.
 These guns fired a 16.5 lb shell at a muzzle velocity of 1650 ft/s to a maximum range of 8800 yd and ceiling of 18000 ft at an elevation of 75 degrees and a rate of between eight and nine rounds per minute.

 The ships were also armed with two 21 in submerged torpedo tubes.
 The tubes were mounted one on each broadside.
+Each ship carried a total of eight torpedoes.
 The torpedoes were 16.4 ft long and carried a 200 lb warhead.
 They had a range of 4000 yd and traveled at a speed of 26 kn.